sharetribe/flex-docs/src/docs/ftw-configuration/configuration-in-ftw-x/index.md

 updated: 2022-10-30
 category: ftw-configuration
 ingress:
-  The combined template has many configurations you can edit through configuration files.
+  The Sharetribe Web Template has many configurations you can edit through configuration files.
 This article explains how to change those configurations and what they mean.
 published: true
 ---